- This itinerary is a privately guided tour, designed just to show you what is possible.

 Today, you’ll be visiting the ancient capital city of Angkor Thom.
 On your way to Angkor Thom, you’ll catch a glimpse of the front of Angkor Wat as you pass by, which will leave you with a tingling feeling on the back of your neck as you take your first glance of the enormity and wonder of the largest religious complex to ever exist.
 However, we’ll be saving the best for last as you go on today to see some other equally impressive structures of Ta Prohm Temple, Bayon Temple, Banteay Kdei, Baphoun, Elephant Terrace, Leper King Terrace, and the Royal Palace.

-First on the agenda is Ta Prohm.
-Worn by time, rain, and overpowered by the jungle, this immaculate structure is hidden under canopy will leave you feeling like you’ve stepped into the movie set of a treasure hunt adventure.
+First on the agenda will be Ta Prohm.
+Worn by time, rain, and overpowered by the jungle, this immaculate structure is hidden under the canopy, which will leave you feeling like you’ve stepped into the movie set of a treasure hunt adventure.
 Your private tour guide will give you the history and stories passed through oral tradition.

 Have lunch next to Srah Srang Ancient Pool.
 Your exploits will continue as you visit Banteay Kdei (“Citadel of Chambers”).
 You’ll also visit Victory Gate, Terrace of the Leper King, the Royal Palace, Baphuon, and Bayon.
 Bayon sets itself apart with its almost 200 smiling faces, sure to make you feel welcome on your second day to the Kingdom of Wonders.
 With its winding tunnels, chambers, and daring climbs, Bayon will give you many picturesque moments to keep your camera busy.